dayitv89/OpenCB/README.md

 FreeCB is an interactive reader of chess books.
 Play through the lines in the book, or try your own, it's like having a chess board and a chess book in the palm of your hand.

+The project is currently being used by ForwardChess (http://www.forwardchess.com).

 <b><big>Files</big></b>

 This distribution consists of the full source code for the book reader, including a Xcode project that can be compiled.
 A few sample books are included.
 Contributions for books or source code is welcome.